jdeschamps/htSMLM/guide/configuration.md

 ##### Additional FW tab selected

-- **Additional filters - Slider # colors**: Colors of the filter names displayed on the GUI.
+- **Additional filters - Slider # colors**: Colors of the filter names displayed on the GUI for the additional filter wheel No#.
 The entry should be written as "color1,color2,color3,grey,grey,grey".
-The names should be separated by commas.
+The colors should be separated by commas.
 The maximum number of filters color is 4, beyond that the colors will be ignored.
-The available colors are: pink, violet, dark violet, dark blue, blue, pastel blue, dark green, green, yellow, orange, brown, dark red, red, black, gray, white
+The available colors are: pink, violet, dark violet, dark blue, blue, pastel blue, dark green, green, yellow, orange, brown, dark red, red, black, gray, white.
-- **Additional filters - Slider # names**: Filter names displayed on the GUI.
+- **Additional filters - Slider # names**: Filter names displayed on the GUI for the additional filter wheel No#.
 The entry should be written as "name1,name2,name3,None,None,None".
 The names should be separated by a comma.
 The maximum number of filters name is 4, beyond that the names will be ignored.
 If the commas are not present, then the entry will be set as the name of the first filter.
-- **Additional filters - Slider # title**: Title of the # set of additional filters.
+- **Additional filters - Slider # title**: Title of the set of additional filters No#.

 ##### Powermeter tab selected